PeishiJiang/Guest-Lecture-CLIMATE405-UMich/README.md

 # Guest lecture: CLIMATE405 at the University of Michigan

-Course materials for the guest lecture "Machine Learning Application in Hydrology" of [CLIMATE405 at the University of Michigan](https://github.com/mombadi/umich-climate405).
+Course materials for the guest lecture "Machine Learning Applications in Hydrology" of [CLIMATE405 at the University of Michigan](https://github.com/mombadi/umich-climate405).

 ## Repo Structure
 ```